When will Aquaman 2 be released?

 Everything you need to know about the underwater adventure sequel starring Jason Momoa as the King of Atlantis

-It’s official, Warner Bros. is developing a sequel to the superhero action film Aquaman, with James Wan looking likely to return as director.
-This is hardly surprising, considering it’s the highest-grossing DC film of all time (even topping The Dark Knight Rises).
+It’s official – Warner Bros. is developing a sequel to the superhero action film Aquaman, with James Wan looking likely to return as director.
+This is hardly surprising, considering it’s the highest-grossing DC film of all time (even topping The Dark Knight Rises, in what you COULD call a bit of a “sea change”), but hey – always good to know.

+Here’s everything you need to know about the currently untitled Aquaman 2.

 When will Aquaman 2 be released?